Organization of the Chinese Communist Party

-The organization of the Chinese Communist Party (CCP) is based upon the Leninist idea of democratic centralism.
+The organization of the Chinese Communist Party (CCP) is based upon the Leninist concept of democratic centralism.

 Mechanisms and regulations

 In May 2013, the Central Committee of the Chinese Communist Party issued a resolution on which bodies were empowered to draft, approve, publish, amend and abolish party regulations, making it the first party document since 1921 (when the party was founded) on how to regulate party life.
-Professor Gu Su, a constitutional law expert from Nanjing University, believed it was "a significant step by the new leadership to introduce rule of law into the management of party members amid a legitimacy crisis due to widespread abuse of power and corruption".
+Gu Su, a constitutional law professor from Nanjing University, believed it was "a significant step by the new leadership to introduce rule of law into the management of party members amid a legitimacy crisis due to widespread abuse of power and corruption".

 Inner-party democracy

 History

 It has been the party's policy since the 8th Central Committee (1956–1969) to democratize the CCP, and by 1994 the goal was to promote people's democracy by developing inner-party democracy.
 The meaning of democracy in CCP parlance has its basis in Vladimir Lenin's concept of democratic centralism.
 From its establishment in 1921 to it seizing power in 1949, the CCP was in effect continuously at war, and the centralizing element of democratic centralism became the basis on how the party was ruled.
 However, with its rise to power, members began to demand the democratization of the party.
 The 8th Central Committee, elected by the 8th National Congress, promulgated an 8-point resolution in 1956;

 First, the CCP must without exception implement the principle of collective leadership and expand internal party democracy.
 Second, the principle of democratic centralism was defined as democracy under the guidance (rather than under the leadership) of centralism and the essence of democratic centralism is democracy rather than centralism.
 Third, all the business of the 8th Central Committee was made public.
 Fourth, there should be no idolatry.
 Fifth, the CCP should have regular deputies to Party congresses.
 Sixth, a strict and effective supervision mechanism within the CCP should be established.
 Seventh, the CCP should explore fixed terms of appointment (rather than lifelong terms).
 Eighth, the CCP should protect and expand the democratic rights of members."